Search for heavy neutral resonances decaying to tau lepton pairs in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \subsection{The \texorpdfstring{\taultauh}{leptonic-hadronic} CRs}

 The main sources of background events in the \taultauh channels are DY, \wjets, and \ttbar production.

 To derive the SFs for the DY background in the \taultauh channels we define CRs by selecting events as for the SRs except for an inverted \mT criterion, $\mT < 150\GeV$, and a requirement that the reconstructed mass of the \taultauh pair lie within the \PZ boson mass window, $70 < m_{\text{rec}}(\taul\tauh) < 110\GeV$.
 Since the higher \pt threshold for electrons of 55\GeV in 2017--2018 would deplete the low end of this mass range for a \tauetauh CR, for those data sets we substitute the SFs measured in the corresponding \taumutauh channels.
-The values of the DY SFs for the \taultauh channels are $1.11\pm0.10$, $0.96\pm0.09$, and $0.90\pm0.08$ in 2016, 2017, and 2018, respectively.
+The values of the DY SFs measured in the \taumutauh channel are $0.98\pm0.06$, $0.91\pm0.05$, and $0.90\pm0.06$ in 2016, 2017, and 2018, respectively.
+The value of the DY SFs for the \tauetauh channel in 2016 is $1.02\pm0.07$.

 We measure the SF for the \wjets background in a CR defined to be orthogonal to the SR by inverting the \tauh selection, \ie, by requiring that the \tauh candidates fail the tight discrimination against jets while passing the very loose selection.
 We also modify the $\mT>150\GeV$ SR requirement so as to include \PW boson production; we select events with $\mT < 190\GeV$, where the extended upper limit serves to probe the \wjets background in the high mass tail of the \mrec distribution.
 The contribution of QCD multijet events in this CR is nonnegligible, amounting to 30--40\% depending on the channel and data-taking year; it is estimated from data following the same methodology as that described below in this section for estimating the QCD multijet background in the SR. In the \taumutauh channel, the SFs are $0.98\pm0.03$, $0.98\pm0.03$, and $0.92\pm0.03$ in 2016, 2017, and 2018, respectively.
 For the \tauetauh channel, the SFs are $1.02\pm0.07$, $0.94\pm0.08$, and $0.92\pm0.09$ in 2016, 2017, and 2018, respectively.